usnistgov/FIPS201/_Appendix/glossary.md

 PKI-PIV Authentication (PKI-AUTH)
 : A PIV _authentication_ mechanism that is implemented by an _asymmetric key_ challenge/response protocol using the PIV _authentication_ _key_ of the _PIV Card_ and a
-contact reader, or a contactless card reader that supports the virtual contact interface.
+contact reader or a contactless card reader that supports the virtual contact interface.

 Recommendation
-: A special publication of the ITL stipulating specific characteristics of technology to use or procedures to follow to achieve a common level of quality or level of interoperability.
+: A special publication of the ITL that stipulates specific characteristics of technology to use or the procedures to follow to achieve a common level of quality or level of interoperability.

 Registration
 : See _Identity Registration_.

 Symmetric Key
-: A _cryptographic key_ that is used to perform both the cryptographic operation and its inverse, for example to encrypt and decrypt, or create a message _authentication_ code and to verify the code.
+: A _cryptographic key_ that is used to perform both the cryptographic operation and its inverse (e.g., to encrypt, decrypt, or create a message _authentication_ code and verify it).

 ~~~
 \clearpage